Tong-ST/Funcher/README.md

 ## Contribution
 In this project I consider 2 main roles of contribute to community
 1. **Creator** - This project is mainly on creativity side, For example VDO editing as you can see, it's just pure video editing skill, you can craft your own VIDEO what ever you want, No coding experience are required, just tinker with config file should be enough
+    - Some tips I've learn, For new video edit, If one time animation like click down do gear spin, I use base clip that about to go idle loop, And edit edit from that so when this anim done it trasit smoothly to idle
+    - Background remover mostly use chroma-key, But if background are not separate, You might need to hand cut with Rotoscoping or use object-detection

 2. **Developer** - This very early build is just shell script, I think there are a ton of room to improve like moving to others language like `C` or `lua` I don't know yet in C maybe you can communicate seamless with input listener, or lua maybe it can improve more playback performance with mpv also expand to different WMs / Distro as possible